The Parisian Bitch, Princess of Hearts

 The Parisian Bitch, Princess of Hearts (Connasse, Princesse des cœurs) is a 2015 French hidden camera comedy film written and directed by Éloïse Lang and Noémie Saglio.
-It is an adaptation and a continuation of the Canal+ television series Connasse by Lang and Saglio.
+It is an adaptation and a continuation of the Canal+ sketch comedy television series Connasse by Lang and Saglio.

 The film follows Camilla (Camille Cottin), a capricious Parisian woman who thinks she deserves a princess life and decides to go to the United Kingdom to try to marry Prince Harry.
 Much of the film features unscripted scenes of Cottin interacting with real-life people who do not know that she is playing a character.

-The Parisian Bitch, Princess of Hearts had its premiere at the Elysée Biarritz in Paris on 23 April 2015, and was released theatrically on 29 April 2015 in France by Gaumont Distribution.
-The film received mixed to positive reviews from critics.
+The Parisian Bitch, Princess of Hearts had its premiere at the Elysée Biarritz in Paris on 23 April 2015, and was released theatrically in France on 29 April 2015 by Gaumont Distribution.
+The film received mixed to positive reviews from critics and grossed $8.3 million.

 Plot

-The capricious thirty-year-old Parisian Camilla start to think she's not living the life she deserves and that she would be the right wife for a proper English prince.
+The capricious thirty-year-old Parisian Camilla starts to think she's not living the life she deserves and would be the right wife for a proper English prince.
 Once that idea comes to mind, she flies to the United Kingdom to marry the last single prince, Harry.
-She stops at nothing to get close to him and demonstrates a staggering audacity.
+She stops at nothing to get close to him, demonstrating a staggering audacity.